 Booking a Visit

-You can book your visit to Eden Camp by emailing or calling us.
+Please call Eden Camp to book your vist.
 We do not require a deposit, but we do request that you confirm your visit to us by email.

-Payment can be made on the day by school cheque, cash or debit/credit card.
+Payment can be made by school cheque, cash or debit/credit card.
 Please note, we do not invoice.

 We highly recommend that group leaders make a preliminary visit to the museum to plan and carry out their own risk assessment.
 A complimentary family ticket is available for group leaders who have confirmed a visit to us in writing.